 A lawn care business is still a legitimate business and there are some simple things we can do to spruce up our professional image and help make it easy for folks to recommend us to others.

 First, we can show up.

 We’ve heard story after story of lawn care providers simply not showing up when they said they were going to.
 Some just disappeared, never to be heard from again.
 We can’t afford to be those guys.
 In lawn care, your reputation is everything and being seen as a quality lawn care business is 80% about just showing up and doing the job you were hired to do.
-The rest of it is more or less optional.

 Second, we can communicate clearly and often.

 We can let them know when we’re on our way, when we’ve arrived, when we’ve finished the job, when we’ve sent an invoice and when we’ve received payment.

 We can regularly send invoices for the jobs we perform and send receipts when payments are made so there’s a paper trail of how much is owed and how much has been paid.

 All of these things are common courtesies that help our Clients trust us and feel confident recommending us to their friends.

 Now that we’ve got a handful of Clients, we need to work on putting basic systems in place to run our business well.
 In order to maximize our efficiency, we’ll want to automate as much as possible.